Capitains/website/pages/guidelines.md

 | lat         | Latin            | Papyrii              | Need documentation.                                                                                                                                                                                                                                                                                                              |

-Finally, for the last part of the urn (the edition or translation identifier), we recommend to use the name of your project or lab, followed by a dash, an iso 639-2 code and a number that you could increment should you provide other editions, *eg* ciham-fro1, perseus-eng1, opp-lat1, etc.
+Finally, for the last part of the urn (the edition or translation identifier), we recommend using the name of your project or lab, followed by a dash, an iso 639-2 code and a number that you could increment should you provide other editions, *eg* ciham-fro1, perseus-eng1, opp-lat1, etc.

 In general, a CTS URN should be lowercase only and be as short as possible.
 If it uses external identifier, the identifier provider (tlg, stoa, jns) should be part of the scheme.
 Feel free to contact us by github or [by mail](mailto:capitains[at]googlegroups.com) if you need help or want to propose a provider.

 ## Directory structure

-1. A texts repository should be built with a main data folder.
+1. A text repository should be built with a main data folder.
-2. The data folder should contain directories which are named after textgroup urn's component. *For example, urn:cts:latinLit:phi1294.phi002.perseus-lat2 would have a directory phi1294.*
+2. The data folder should contain directories which are named after textgroup's urn component. *For example, urn:cts:latinLit:phi1294.phi002.perseus-lat2 would have a directory phi1294.*
 3. The textgroup directory contains a `__cts__.xml` file ([see below](#Texgroup_Metadata_Files)) containing metadata about the textgroup
-4. The textgroup directory contains directories which are named after work urn's component. *For example, urn:cts:latinLit:phi1294.phi002.perseus-lat2 would have a directory phi002.*
+4. The textgroup directory contains directories which are named after work's urn component. *For example, urn:cts:latinLit:phi1294.phi002.perseus-lat2 would have a directory phi002.*
-5. The work directory contains editions' and translations' files.
+5. The work directory contains the edition and translation files.
 6. The work directory contains a `__cts__.xml` file ([see below](#Work_Metadata_Files)) containing metadata about the work, editions and translations.
-7. Edition' and translation' files are named after their urn using every component except the namespace. *For example, urn:cts:latinLit:phi1294.phi002.perseus-lat2 would be phi1294.phi002.perseus-lat2.*
+7. Edition and translation files are named after their urn using every component except the namespace. *For example, urn:cts:latinLit:phi1294.phi002.perseus-lat2 would be phi1294.phi002.perseus-lat2.*

 {% highlight xml %}
 data/